CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 The command does not modify anything in the list of acl tables.
 It modifies only the rules present in those pre-existing tables.

-In order to create acl tables, either follow the config_db.json method or minigraph method to populate the list of ACL tables.

-After creating tables, either the config_db.json method or the minigraph method or the CLI method (explained here) can be used to populate the rules in those ACL tables.

 This command updates only the ACL rules and it does not disturb the ACL tables; i.e. the output of "show acl table" is not alterted by using this command; only the output of "show acl rule" will be changed after this command.

 When "--session_name" optional argument is specified, command sets the session_name for the ACL table with this mirror session name.
 It fails if the specified mirror session name does not exist.

 When "--mirror_stage" optional argument is specified, command sets the mirror action to ingress/egress based on this parameter.
 By default command sets ingress mirror action in case argument is not specified.

-When the optional argument "max_priority"  is specified, each rule’s priority is calculated by subtracting its “sequence_id” value from the “max_priority”.
-If this value is not passed, the default “max_priority” 10000 is used.
+When the optional argument "max_priority" is specified, each rule's priority is calculated by subtracting its "sequence_id" value from the "max_priority".
+If this value is not passed, the default "max_priority" 10000 is used.

 - Usage:
   ```